-The key to successful marketing on Twitter is consistency—the kind of consistency which doesn't lack quality too.
+The key to successful marketing on Twitter is consistency—the kind of consistency that doesn’t lack quality.

-But let's be honest, it gets quite hectic sometimes to maintain the tweet consistency in the world of social media marketer, let alone quality.
+But let’s be honest, it gets quite hectic sometimes to maintain the tweet consistency, let alone quality.

 And you, as a new social media marketer, must be facing the same problem.